getgrav/grav-plugin-page-inject/README.md

     bin/gpm install page-inject

-This will install the YouTube plugin into your `/user/plugins` directory within Grav.
+This will install the Page Inject plugin into your `/user/plugins` directory within Grav.
 Its files can be found under `/your/site/grav/user/plugins/page-inject`.

 ## Manual Installation